higsch/fikaquery/README.md

 **Load local SQLite databases into your browser.**

-*Note: fikaQuery is still under heavy development, but do not hesitate to open issues!*
+*Note: fikaQuery is still under heavy development (especially* *the query engine, which is not working right now),* *but do not hesitate to open issues!*

 ## 🧐 What it is
 fikaQuery is a JavaScript adaptor to efficiently load and query sqlite databases using the HTML5/JavaScript `FileReader` API.
-This makes it possible to access very large sqlite databases within the browser.
+This makes it possible to access very large sqlite databases within the browser –– without loading the whole file into memory.

 ## ☎️ How to connect to a SQLite database